-- the Guernsey standard formula is used (as described in Part 4), using the standard format determined by the Commission and published on its website. - 17.
-A licensed insurer must monitor the amount of its regulatory capital resources and its MCR on an ongoing basis. - 18.
-If the licensed insurer's risk profile deviates significantly from the risk profile detailed in its last reported PCR, the licensed insurer must recalculate its PCR without delay and report it to the Commission. - 19.
-A licensed insurer must recalculate the PCR if requested by the Commission.
+- (8) A licensed insurer must calculate its PCR, and report the results of that calculation to the Commission, at least once a year.
+A regulatory capital resources calculation must be submitted as part of a licensed insurer's annual return and be calculated and reported, where the Guernsey standard formula is used, using the standard format determined by the Commission and published on its website. - (9) A licensed insurer must monitor the amount of its regulatory capital resources and its MCR on an ongoing basis. - (10) If the licensed insurer's risk profile deviates significantly from the risk profile detailed in its last reported PCR, the licensed insurer must recalculate its PCR without delay and report it to the Commission. - (11) A licensed insurer must recalculate the PCR if requested by the Commission.